Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

     -Durl=http://maven.repository.com/content/repositories/releases
     ```

-When the upload is succesful, do the following:
+When the upload is successful, do the following:

 - Create a Git Tag for the deployed version: 1.0.X
 - Update `-Dversion` from the above command with 1.0.X+1 pattern and push the file.